Slickdeals/chef_server_backup/README.md

 }
 ```

-It is passable to wrap this cookbook and call default and then manually add an LWRP for each server you need to back up but that would require putting a full read pem key in your wrapper cookbook
+If you would rather use a wrapper cookbook instead of data bags include `chef_server_backup::default` to install knife backup and make the LWRP availible to your cookbook

 ## Development
 Rake is set up to run all the tests!
 Make sure to add chefspec as needed.